Transaction Fee Mechanism Design: Introduction

-Our notion of incentive-compatibility for myopic miners (Definition~\ref{def:mmic}) concerns an untrusted auctioneer (the miner), and as such is related to {\em credible mechanisms}~\cite{AL20}.
+\paragraph{Credible mechanisms.} Our notion of incentive-compatibility for myopic miners (Definition~\ref{def:mmic}) concerns an untrusted auctioneer (the miner), and as such is related to {\em credible mechanisms}~\cite{AL20}.
 Intuitively, a mechanism is credible if the agent tasked with carrying it out has no plausibly deniable utility-improving deviation.
 Interestingly, because miners can manipulate allocations but not prices (Remark~\ref{rem:protocol_control}), there is no need to restrict to ``plausibly deniable'' deviations in Definition~\ref{def:mmic}.
 Another difference is that the current theory of credible mechanisms, and in particular the characterizations in~\cite{AL20}, is largely restricted to single-item auctions (though see~\cite{D+20} for approximate revenue-optimality results in more general settings).
 Blockchain transaction fee mechanisms must work in the more general setting of (multi-item) knapsack auctions~\cite{AH06}.
+Finally, the model of credible mechanisms developed in~\cite{AL20} assumes that the auctioneer can communicate privately with each bidder, in sharp contrast to the publicly visible mempool of pending transactions and record of confirmed transactions that feature in the model here.
+Recent investigations of credible mechanisms in the context of blockchain protocols and decentralized finance include Ferreira and Parkes~\cite{FP23} and Chitra, Ferreira, and Kulkarni~\cite{CFK23}.

+\paragraph{Recent related work.} Many papers on transaction fee mechanism design (in addition to~\cite{CFK23,FP23,K+23,N23}, all cited above) have appeared since the publication of~\cite{eip1559full} and other preliminary versions of this work.
+Papers that are directly relevant to the specific mechanism proposed in EIP-1559 include Crapis, Moallemi, and Wang~\cite{CMW23}, Ferreira et al.~\cite{moroz_aft}, Leonardos et al.~\cite{monnot_aft,chaos}, and Ndiaye~\cite{abdou}, which investigate the properties of different base fee update rules; Liu et al.~\cite{L+22}, Reijsbergen et al.~\cite{reijsbergen2021transaction}, and Zhang and Zhang~\cite{ZZ23}, which provide empirical analyses of the mechanism after its deployment; and Azouvi et al.~\cite{A+23} and Hougaard and Pourpouneh~\cite{HP23}, which investigate multi-block strategies by (non-myopic) miners.
+More distantly related are the works of Canidio~\cite{C23} and Kiayias, Lazos, and Schlegel~\cite{KLS24}, which explore the pros and cons of burning transaction fees (as in EIP-1559).